The First Meeting is the Most Important (October 26, 2006)

-Adam Banks is a certified recovery coach and interventionist at Suntra Modern Recovery.
-He received an MBA from the University of Chicago and built a company which United Health Care acquired.
-He learned his rigor and attention to detail from his career as an airline pilot, holding an ATP, the FAA’s highest license.
+Adam Banks is a certified interventionist atSuntra Modern Recovery.
+After receiving an MBA from the University of Chicago, Adam built a company that was later acquired by United Health Care.
+His discipline and attention to detail comes from his former career as an airline pilot, holding an ATP, the FAA’s highest license.

 Suntra Modern Recovery provides medical treatment for alcohol and opiate addictions via video visit with medical doctors.
-Suntra’s alcohol and drug intervention services are available in New York, Long Island, and the Hamptons.
-Treatment for opiate and heroin addiction, including Suboxone treatment, can start today.
+Treatment for alcohol, opiate and heroin addiction, including Suboxone treatment, can start today.
+Suntra’salcohol and drug intervention services are available locally in New York, Long Island, the Hamptons as well as nationally and internationally.

 I am 13 years sober.
 But when I talk to people starting their recovery journey, they’re often surprised that I still attend 12-step meetings.
 “See!
 If you still HAVE to go to meetings, it doesn’t work!” they insist.
 To which I respond, “I CHOOSE to attend meetings BECAUSE it works.”
 AA has helped millions of people get...

 e external things that defined me had disappeared into thin air.